MichaelCh-svg/tweeter-entities-chemps-svg/README.md

 - tsc is the command for compiling the code.
 - This will throw some errors informing of which dependencies and which lib options are missing.
-- Run this command to find out which dependencies and lib options are missing.

 npm install [dependency1] [dependency2]
 - This will autogenerate a package.json file with the dependencies.